rohitghatol/spring-boot-microservices/README.md

 **Decentalized Data Management**
 ![Decentralied Control](http://martinfowler.com/articles/microservices/images/decentralised-data.png)

+Disclaimer - While microservices is much talked about these days, make a note Microservices is not a Free lunch.
+There is an effort and complexity involved to building and running them, but once you do so, the benefits are plentiful.

 You can read more about Microservices here - http://martinfowler.com/articles/microservices.html#CharacteristicsOfAMicroserviceArchitecture

 Image References from - http://martinfowler.com/articles/microservices.html

+## Netflix OSS

+Netflix is one of the pioneers behind the Microservices Architecture.
+Not only have they successfully run Microservices in production, but they have outsourced their battle hardened framework under Netflix Open Source Software Center initiative - http://netflix.github.io/#repo

+You will find implementation of numerous of Netflix's Microservices platform pieces here.
+To name a few Eureka (Service Registry and Discovery framework), Hysrtrix (Circuit Breaker framework), Zuul (API Gatway/Reverse Proxy), Ribbon (Load Balancing Clients) etc are few of these things.

 ## Spring Boot Overview